jaimetur/PhotoMigrator/help/3-synology-photos.md

     With this example, the Tool will connect to Synology Photos database and download ALL your library into the local folder ./MyLibrary.

 ## <span style="color:blue">Remove All Assets from Synology Photos:</span>
-- From version 3.0.0 onwards, the Tool can be executed a feature to 'Remove All Assets' from Synology Photos'.
+- From version 3.0.0 onwards, the Tool can be executed a feature to 'Remove All Assets from Synology Photos'.
-- If you configure properly the file 'Config.ini' and execute this Extra Mode, the Tool will connect automatically to your Synology Photos database and will remove ALL the assets and Albums found.
+- If you configure properly the file 'Config.ini' and execute this feature, the Tool will connect automatically to your Synology Photos database and will remove ALL the assets and Albums found.
-- To execute this Extra Mode, you can use the Flag: _'-srAll, --synology-remove-all-assets'_
+- To execute this feature, you can use the Flag: _'-srAll, --synology-remove-all-assets'_

     > [!IMPORTANT]
         > This process is irreversible and will clean all from your Synology Photos account.
 Use it if you are completelly sure of what you are doing.